 As an adult, Charley was tall and slender, with grey eyes.

 On Christmas Day 1897, at the age of 21, Charley married 16-year-old Alcestia Pearl Ritenour (1881-1948), daughter of "Senator" Joseph G. Ritenour, who was "a well known auctioneer of the Indian Creek Valley," said a local newspaper.
 The ceremony was held at the bride's home near Normalville, officiated by justice of the peace A.G.C.
 Sherbondy.

-The Roses had 12 children -- Percy Rose, Milford Rose, Chester Rose, Virgil Melvin Rose, Colona Porterfield, Viola Ellen Donaldson, Elvarene Johnson, Zola Swope, Nettie Bell Durstine, Charles J. Rose, Zella Durstine and Vera Elander Rose.
+The Roses produced a dozen children -- Percy Rose, Milford Rose, Chester Rose, Virgil Melvin Rose, Colona Porterfield, Viola Ellen Donaldson, Elvarene Johnson, Zola Swope, Nettie Bell Durstine, Charles J. Rose, Zella Durstine and Vera Elander Rose.

 Sadly, the Roses lost five of their children at ages far too young.
 Son Chester died of diphtheria at age four on March 10, 1911.
 Virgil passed away at age 22 months, on Jan.
 28, 1921, of peritonitis and intestinal obstruction.
 Vera Elander died at only four days of age, as a "blue baby" on April 17, 1924, after her mother's protracted labor.
 Adding to the heartache, son Milford passed away at age 28, and daughter Colona died at age 31.

 Charley was active in the community, and ran for Judge of Elections in Springfield Township in 1901.
 He also helped organize a basket picnic in 1897 which featured bands from Saltlick and Normalville.
 The Connellsville Courier said "Much credit is due to the earnest efforts" that he and others played in the effort.